marko-js/marko/README.md

 <var name="name" value="data.name.toUpperCase()" />
 ```

-To asign a new value to an existing variable the `<assign>` tag can be used as shown in the following sample code:
+To assign a new value to an existing variable the `<assign>` tag can be used as shown in the following sample code:

 ```html
 <assign var="name" value="data.name.toLowerCase()" />